himanshu2312/time-stories-express-server/README.md

 [Time Story Server](https://time-stories-2312.onrender.com/)

-# Time Stories Express Server
+# Time Stories Node Server

-This Node Application is an http server that fetches Time.com and returns the latest top 6 stories in a response array.
+This Node Application is an HTTP server that fetches Time.com and returns the latest top 6 stories in a response array.

 ## Technologies used: